-When we moved to Alaska I had vague complaints of muscle aches and pains.
-Who doesn’t as you get older?
-My doctor at the time was just implementing a study on her patients to see how many Alaskans were deficient in Vitamin D. I poo poo’d having my levels tested after all, I had just moved here and had been in the sun alot!
+When I moved to Alaska, I had vague complaints of muscle aches and pains.
+But, who doesn’t as you get older?
+My doctor at the time was implementing a study on her patients to see how many Alaskans are deficient in Vitamin D. I poo poo’d having my levels tested.
+After all, I had just moved here and was in the sun alot!
 But I went ahead and had the test done.

 What should your Vitamin D level be?

-I got my results back and I was absolutely SHOCKED when she told me how low it was..10 ng/mL!
-And I needed mega supplements!
-What should your vitamin D level be?
-It is felt now that the normal range for Vitamin D is 30.0 to 74.0 nanograms per milliliter (ng/mL).
-Each lab and each physician or naturopathic physician has their idea of what is low…but it is pretty much agreed upon that anything below 30 is not good.
-The high end target range varies with each practitioner but seems to be around 40-50.
+The normal range for Vitamin D is 30.0 to 74.0 nanograms per milliliter (ng/mL).
+Each lab, physician or naturopathic physician has their own idea of what is low.
+But ,it is pretty much agreed upon that anything below 30 is not good.
+High end target range for Vitamin D levels vary with each practitioner, but seems to be around 40-50.
 However, Mine wanted my levels in the 70’s.

 What symptoms do you have if you have a low Vitamin D level?